Orion (instrumental): Reception and legacy

 "Orion" has been widely praised by fans and critics alike.
 Cliff Burton's performance on the track has been widely lauded by critics and fans, and has been constantly regarded as the crowning achievement from his career as a bassist.

-The song has been covered by numerous different bands and artists, including Dream Theater and Mastodon.
+The song has been covered by numerous different bands and artists, including Tony Molina, Dream Theater and Mastodon.

 The song was featured in the film Metallica: Through the Never as well as the film's soundtrack.
 Unlike the other songs from the project, "Orion" wasn't recorded live, instead recorded at a soundcheck prior to the show where the other tracks were recorded.

-The Bass intro was sampled on the song “The Number Song” from Endtroducing by DJ Shadow.
+The bass intro was sampled on the song “The Number Song” from Endtroducing..... by DJ Shadow.

-After the death of Cliff Burton, the song became one of Lars Ulrich's favourite Metallica songs.
+After the death of Cliff Burton, the song became one of Lars Ulrich's favorite Metallica songs.
 "Obviously, the emotional component of 'Orion' with the Cliff element... and that whole middle piece obviously is… it's beautiful and so unique, unlike anything that obviously we had ever done before or pretty much done ever since".